wendeborn8/lightcurvy/README.md

 Installing `lightcurvy` is currently more complex than it probably should be, mostly because of `eleanor`, which never seems to play nicely with my system... but here's what I've come up with.
 Note that this

 First, you should start by creating a new environment.
 I've tested this using Python version 3.11.9 and it works great.
-Python 3.6.8 (and presumably earlier) does not seem to work due to conflicting numpy versions.
+I've tested with Python version 3.6.8 and it does not seem to work due to conflicting numpy versions.
 Once created, activate this new environment.

-First, start by downloading and installing `eleanor`.
+Second, download and install `eleanor`.
 For some reason installing `eleanor` via pip or directly through GitHub doesn't seem to work.
 Instead, manually download the `eleanor-main.zip` available from the [eleanor GitHub page](https://github.com/afeinstein20/eleanor/tree/main).
-Once downloaded, unzip this file, move into that directory, and run `python setup.py install` form the command line.
+Once downloaded, unzip this file, move into that directory `cd eleanor-main`, and run `python setup.py install` form the command line.
 This will install a correctly function version of `eleanor` into your environment.

+Next, install `lightcurvy` by calling `pip install git+https://github.com/wendeborn8/lightcurvy.git`.
+I haven't yet been able to add `lightcurvy` to PyPI, so for now installing via GitHub will have to suffice.

 ---
 Using lightcurvy is pretty straightforward.
 After defining some basics (such as your target's name), you create a lightcurvy object: